CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Dataset Construction and Analysis

-We adopt several automatic metrics to analyze the generation results, as shown in Table \ref{tab:main1}.
-We first report the BLEU score on 100 characters in test set for the top-1 output of our model and the baselines.
-The BLEU scores of our model and template-based baseline are very low because many different reasonable riddle descriptions may be generated for a Chinese character but they do not need to be lexically similar to the given single reference description.
-The template-based method extracts "radical-phrase" pairs from training data, then selects and concatenates the phrases at test time.
-Therefore, it receives a higher BLEU score than our method while is the poorest in diversity.
+We adopt several automatic metrics to evaluate the generation results, including BLEU-4\cite{papineni2002bleu} and the number of distinct n-grams.
+The evaluation results are shown in Table \ref{tab:gen_eval}.
+We first report the BLEU scores on 100 tested characters for the top-1 outputs of our model and the baselines.
+The BLEU scores of our model and template-based baseline are very low because many different reasonable riddle descriptions may be generated for a Chinese character but they do not need to be lexically similar to the given reference descriptions.
 The replacement-based method takes human-written riddles as direct reference and only a few phrases are replaced in the generated ones, so the BLEU score is high.
-Like what happens in Chinese classical poem generation and couplet generation tasks, such automatic evaluation metrics based on the overlap between the model output and single reference fails to indicate the quality of generated character riddle descriptions \cite{tan2016solving}.
 Therefore, the BLEU scores are only for reference and it is not meaningful to compare the models based on BLEU.
-To assess the diversity of the generated descriptions, we calculate the numbers of distinct uni-grams and bi-grams of the generated riddle descriptions.
-The numbers of distinct uni-grams and bi-grams in our generated riddles obviously exceed those of the template-based method and replacement-based method, suggesting that our results have a better diversity in language.
-Diversified results generated by our model make the question answering task over the dataset more challenging.
+To assess the diversity of the generated descriptions, we calculate the numbers of distinct uni-grams and bi-grams.
+The results suggest that our method far exceeds baselines in diversity, which is important for such riddle games.